giovanniguidi/COVID-19-italy/README.md

 Beta describes the effective contact rate of the disease: an infected individual comes into contact with βN other individuals per unit time (of which the fraction that are susceptible to contracting the disease is S/N).

-γ is the mean recovery rate, namelt 1/γ is the mean period of time during which an infected individual can pass it on.
+&gamma; is the mean recovery rate, namelt 1/γ is the mean period of time during which an infected individual can pass it on.

-The differential equations describing this model were first derived by Kermack and McKendrick [Proc.
-R. Soc.
-A, 115, 772 (1927)]:
+The differential equations describing this model were first derived by Kermack and McKendrick in 1927:

 ```
 dS/dt = - beta SI/N